Mega Drive Floppy Disk Drive

 FloppyDiskDrive MD.jpg

-The Sega Mega Drive Floppy Disk Drive is an unreleased peripheral for the Sega Mega Drive allowing it to run 3.5-inch floppy disks.
-It was advertised extensively with earlier shots of the system, though was not put on sale for unknown reasons.
+The Sega Mega Drive Floppy Disk Drive is an unreleased peripheral for the Sega Mega Drive allowing it to load data from 2-inch[1] floppy disks.
+It was advertised extensively with earlier shots of the system, though was not put on sale for unknown reasons (presumably due to high piracy).
 It could be seen as a successor to the Master System Floppy Disk Drive, which also remained unreleased.

 Though a floppy disk drive would bypass the Mega Drive, one would eventually see a release on the Sega Saturn.